lupyuen/lupyuen.github.io/src/testbot3.md

 According to [__SDWire Schematic__](https://docs.dasharo.com/transparent-validation/sd-wire/specification/#pcb-elements-and-scheme), the gadget has a [__TS3A27518EPWR__](https://www.ti.com/product/TS3A27518E) Multiplexer inside. _(Works like FTDI, but 6 Data Channels)_

-Our Test Bot will run a Command-Line Tool (provided by SDWire) to "swap" the MicroSD between our Test Server and Test Device.
+Our Test Bot will run a Command-Line Tool _(provided by SDWire)_ to "Swap" the MicroSD between our Test Server and Test Device.

 __Micro-USB Port__ of SDWire exposes two functions...